Web Hosting Performance Test: 120 Days of Real Data

 - Error type: HTTP 500 Internal Server Error

-- My response: Waited 10 minutes, checked again, site back up
+- Response: Waited 10 minutes, checked again, site back up

-- Support contacted: No (resolved before I could contact them)
+- Support contacted: No (resolved before contact was possible)

-- Support later said: “Scheduled maintenance” (no notification sent)
+- Support later said: “Scheduled maintenance” (no notification was sent)

 - Oct 15, 2024 at 3:47 AM EST — Duration: 12 minutes (longest)